hialin/hial/issues.md

         - new/set/replace/delete group (only sub or attr group)
     - diff with assignment of results in variables

+- ?change search: multiple path indices for one cell
 - ?treesitter representations are too detailed, unsure what to do
 - ?explore python implementation and usage
 - ?search should return all matches embedded in a delegation cell, which has all results as subs and delegates write operations to all the subs
-- ?rename XCell, Cell, CellTrait to Nex?
+- ?rename XCell, Cell, CellTrait to Nex/NexIn/NexInTrait
 - later: python, git, database, ical, zip, markdown